hum-chand/hum-chand.github.io/_pages/categories.md

 Hello..

 My name is Hum Chand and you have landed on my home page.
-The contents on the left will help you to navigate through my home page in case you feel like it..
+The contents on the left will help you to navigate through my home page in case you feel like it.

 Thanks for dropping by.

-# Page is under construction.

 # ....